 A building block is a Java web app that is deployed as a plug-in to the Blackboard Learn application and runs as a privileged part of the Blackboard Learn process.
 These in-process integrations have the potential to interact with resources such as the database or the file system in a way that could result in abnormal consumption of resources.
 In a multi-tenant environment like the SaaS deployment option, this could result in one customer's building block behavior negatively impacting other customers.

 To prevent these sorts of problems, Blackboard provides a pre-defined set of building blocks for all SaaS deployment customers.
-Customers are only able to use these pre-installed building blocks; customers can't install or remove building blocks on their own.
-Customers with Plus or Advantage SaaS deployments have full building block support.
-To request a purchased third party building block installation, contact your Blackboard Client Support Engineer or Service Delivery Manager.
-You can also file a ticket on Behind the Blackboard and attach the .war file to get started with custom building block installation.
+Customers can use these pre-installed building blocks, and customers with Plus or Advantage SaaS deployments have full building block support.

 Pre-Installed building blocks

 The building blocks that Blackboard pre-installs fall into four general categories:

 - Blackboard-developed building blocks that are shipped as part of Blackboard Learn.
 For example, the building blocks for Discussion Board, Inline Assignment Grading, and other standard features of Blackboard Learn.

 - Blackboard-developed building blocks that integrate other Blackboard products with Blackboard Learn.
 For example, the building blocks for Blackboard app, Blackboard Instructor app, Blackboard Collaborate, Blackboard Connect, and so on.

 - Third-party building blocks from Blackboard Premier Partners, Blackboard Signature Partners, and other commercial developers of building blocks.

 - Open source building blocks developed by the community.